 apache/arrowand submit pull requests “upstream”.

-Develop on branches, rather than your own “master” branch.
+Develop on branches, rather than your own “main” branch.

 It does not matter what you call your branch.
 Some people like to use the GitHub issue number as branch name, others use descriptive names.

 upstream/mainregularly, as many commits are merged to main every day.

 It is recommended to use

 In case there are conflicts, and your local commit history has multiple commits, you may simplify the conflict resolution process by squashing your local commits into a single commit.
 Preserving the commit history isn’t as important because when your feature branch is merged upstream, a squash happens automatically.